Mechanize Tour

-Mechanize Tour, also named Fear Campaign Tour or Industrial Discipline Tour was a concert tour headlined by American industrial metal band Fear Factory, in support of their 7th studio album, Mechanize.
+Mechanize Tour, also named Fear Campaign Tour or Industrial Discipline Tour, was a concert tour which was headlined by American industrial metal band Fear Factory, in support of their 7th studio album, Mechanize.

-It was held from December 4, 2009 to December 20, 2010.
-It was supposed to begin on August 2009, but the dates planned in United Kingdom, Germany, Australia & New Zealand were cancelled, Dino explaining them by more time needed to complete the then-new album.
+It was held from December 4, 2009, to December 20, 2010.
+It was supposed to begin in August 2009, but the dates planned in United Kingdom, Germany, Australia & New Zealand were cancelled.
+The reason for the cancellation was as a result of the need for more time to complete the then-new album.
 An earlier show in Spain was also cancelled due to legal complications.

 The band was supported by Sylosis, After All, Dååth and High on Fire, among others.